Rotherham Intellectual Disabilities Team

 - Sensory profiling

-- Training in learning disabilities and mental health/ developmental problems
+- Training in intellectual disabilities and mental health/ developmental problems

 - Group work